D: Michael Mann

 Both actors portray their characters well and director Mann focuses on real-life issues rather than gunfire & car chases.

-Worth watching simply for the iconic meeting between the two screen legends.
+Worth watching simply for the iconic coffee shop meeting between the two screen legends.